-Following on from above, being an only child can mean more pressure to find love.
+Following on from above, an only child may face more pressure to find love.
 Everyone feels that pressure to a greater or lesser extent.
 With only children, possibly because they have no other support system, there is more pressure.
 It can be as external as it is with others.

 But with some only children, they can put a lot of pressure on themselves to have someone there.
-With some only children, it can be nice for them to have that feeling of closeness.
+It can be nice for them to have that feeling of closeness.
 Other people might feel the same way.
 If they think that only children are lonely, they might push them into relationships.

 3. Greater Independence

-Being an only child means the benefit of undivided attention from your parents.
+Growing up as an only child means the benefit of undivided attention from your parents.
 This can give only children a better sense of themselves and their place in the world.
 A bigger share of parental attention means more confidence to go into the world.
-This, in turn, leads to an easier time handling the needs of an independent life.
+This, in turn, leads to an easier time handling the needs of independent life.

 4. Great Loneliness

 On the flip side, being an only child can mean a sense of loneliness.
 Other people have siblings, and people their own age to interact with.
-Being an only child means that you have none of these things.
+When you don’t have siblings, it means that you have none of these things.
 You need to go it alone, and that can be daunting.

 Having family means having opportunities to learn how to communicate and socialise.
 Everyone needs to know how to do this effectively.
 People who are only children, however, have fewer opportunities to learn.
 When an only child grows up, it can be very difficult for them to learn how to interact with others effectively.